 Proper storage is another critical element of battery maintenance.
 When not in use, store the battery in a cool, dry place, away from direct sunlight or extreme temperatures.
 If you plan to store the battery for an extended period, it's recommended to charge it to around 50% capacity to minimize the risk of over-discharge or over-charge.

 Regular cleaning and inspection of the battery and its connections can also help to extend its lifespan.
 Wipe down the battery terminals and ensure that all connections are secure and free of corrosion.
-If you notice any signs of damage or abnormal behavior, it's important to address them promptly to prevent further degradation.
+If you notice any signs of damage or abnormal behavior, address them promptly to prevent further degradation.

 Tips for maximizing battery lifespan